JetBrains/guide/site/pytest/tutorials/visual_pytest/tdd_flow/index.md

 ![broken-tests.png](broken-tests.png)

-Of course it breaks: `Guardian` has no constructor.
+Of course, it breaks: `Guardian` has no constructor.
 Since it is the _code_ we are writing tests for, the mistake is conveniently right there in our left tab.
 Change `laxleague/guardian.py` to implement storing names on instances:

 ```python
 class Guardian: